B1raj/movie-api/to_do.md

 # movie-api

-Below are the things that can have done in this application.
+Below are the things that can be done in this application.
 Having said that it does not impact any functionality of the application and can be used as a production grade application
 1. end 2 end reactive stack could be used.
     * Replace embedded tomcat with netty to get the benefit of event loop.
     * Use r2dbc drivers to make database layer as reactive as well.